-- 7. Staff in Coláiste De Lacy are expected to thoroughly prepare all of their lessons in order to ensure that: - Learning and engagement are optimal - ➤ Support the learning of ALL students - Opportunities for misconduct are minimised - A growth mind-set is encouraged and nurtured in students - Lessons build the learning capacity of the students
+- 7. Staff in Coláiste De Lacy are expected to thoroughly prepare all of their lessons in order to ensure that: - Learning and engagement are optimal - > The learning of all students is supported - > Opportunities for misconduct are minimised - > A growth mind-set is encouraged and nurtured in students - Lessons build the learning capacity of the students

 The foundation of positive behaviour for learning (dea-iompair) is effective teaching and learning, and an inclusive and engaging curriculum.
-The approach that a school adopts and how it is presented to the students has a significant effect on student behaviour.
 Where students are engaged and motivated to learn, it is more likely that their behaviour will be positive.